Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 - A HMAC shared key to authenticate the user (`AUTH_MEDIUM_HMAC_KEY`)

-  When using a password, it's not used as is, but it's derived to create a HMAC key using the function `PBKDF_A` (this operation is done on the client side to not leak the master password).
+  When using a password, the HMAC key is derived from it using the function `PBKDF_A` (this operation is performed on the client side to avoid leaking the password).
-  The new secret will be provided as is to the server (like a password).

   When using FIDO2, the included challenge is used as is for the HMAC key since the private key is not shared with the server.